Adarsh380/Pustak-Dhaan/README.md

 # PustakDhaan - Book Donation Drive Management System 📚

 PustakDhaan is a comprehensive full-stack web application designed to manage book donation drives for communities.
-The name "PustakDhaan" comes from Hindi, where "Pustak" means book and "Dhaan" means donation.
+The name "PustakDhaan" comes from Sanskrit, where "Pustak" means book and "Dhaan" means donation.
 This system facilitates organized book collection and distribution to government schools.

 ## Features